districtr/districtr/docs/12team/contributions.md

 ### Geographies

-Researcher Heather Rosenfeld has served as lead geographer for both the research and districtr sides of the MGGG laboratory.
-It is thanks to them that well considered demographic, electoral and geographic census and precinct data was in use.
+Researcher Heather Rosenfeld, [@heatrose] has served as lead geographer for both the research and districtr sides of the MGGG laboratory.
+Together with Ruth Buck, [@RKBuck1], they are due credit for developing the methods we use to generate well considered demographic, electoral, geographic census and precinct data we use.

 ## Today's Redistricting Wave